liferay/liferay-central-test-2/tools/maven/readme.txt

 Create build.<username>.properties to override repository path and id.

-run ant install to install artifacts to local maven repository.
+Run "ant install" to install artifacts to a local Maven repository.

-run ant deploy to install artifacts to a remote maven repository.
-If you need to provide credentials to your repository add them into
+Run "ant deploy" to install artifacts to a remote Maven repository.
+If  you need to provide credentials to your repository, add them into
-<USER_HOME>/.m2/settings.xml
+${USER_HOME}/.m2/settings.xml.

 Below is a sample settings.xml

-<?xml version="1.0" encoding="UTF-8"?>
+<?xml version="1.0"?>

 <settings>
     <servers>
         <server>
             <id>liferay</id>
             <username>admin</username>
-            <password>admin123</password>
+            <password>password</password>
         </server>
     </servers>
 </settings>